atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Color transforms, gradients & thresholded binary image:

 I used a combination of s-channel from HLS color space and v-channel from HSV color space, for color transformations.
-Thresholds used for lane identification are x and 1.5x for s-channel and v-channel respectively. compare to l-channel from HLS color space, v-channel from HSV space, filters shadows while sligthly less comprimised on lane line identification.
+Thresholds used for lane identification are x and 1.5x for s-channel and v-channel respectively. compare to L-channel from HLS color space, v-channel from HSV space, filters shadows while sligthly less comprimised on lane line identification.

 since we were more interested in verticle lane lines, can't think of better friend than `sobel` operator in x-direciton.